raydac/java-comment-preprocessor/texts/readme.txt

 History of changes
 ----------------------
+5.4.0
+- fixed vanished main class attribute in the manifest
+- added function 'STR evalfile(STR)' for local preprocessing of a file body and return it as a string
+- added special local context dependent variables '__filename__','__filefolder__' and '__file__' which allow to get name and path parametersfor the preprocessing file
 5.3.4
 - added support of test source folder preprocessing for maven projects
 - added the "clear" maven goal to clear created preprocessing folders or any defined folders and files